 It is fairly easy to get from one place to the next with buses, but they leave at like 6 am.
 Which is not my favourite time of day.
-So I splurged and got a driver for all transfers.
+So I splurged and got a driver for all transfers (you can reach him on WhatsApp on +926796664834).
 In my opinion, the best thing to do, if you can afford it.
 Because you will hear so many great stories about the country and its people.
 And maybe even get invited for tea at their house and meet the wife and adorable daughter.

 I met lots of people who had rented a car.
 It seems like another good option, but travelling alone I had decided against it.
 Renting a car for three weeks and then having it stand around for days at a time (in Petra and Wadi Rum you can’t bring your car) just didn’t sound reasonable.
 And driving the desert highway alone would have been no fun at all anyways.
 And I think I spent the same amount on drivers that I would have on a rental, it just was more comfortable this way.